Cities as nuclei of sustainability?: City emissions

-where $a$ is a proportionality constant.
+where $d$ is a proportionality constant.
 For the linear case ($\gamma=1$) it is identical to the per capita emissions.
-The exponent $\gamma$ determines how strongly the emissions increase with city size: $\gamma=1$ (linear) the larger the population, the higher the emissions; $\gamma<1$ (sub-linear) large cities emit less CO$_2$ per capita compared to small cities; and $\gamma>1$ (super-linear) large cities emit more CO$_2$ per capita compared to small ones.
-Similar power-laws have been found for other quantities, i.e.\ crime, GDP, income, and patents \cite{BettencourtW2010}.
-In addition to the evaluation by the five country groups, we also estimated $\gamma$ for the three countries with more than 10 city inventories in our database: India (part of group~2), UK (part of group~4) and USA (constituting all of group~5).
+The exponent $\gamma$ determines how strongly the emissions increase with city size: \begin{itemize} \item $\gamma=1$ (linear) the larger the population, the higher the emissions; \item $\gamma<1$ (sub-linear) large cities emit less CO$_2$ per capita compared to small cities; and \item $\gamma>1$ (super-linear) large cities emit more CO$_2$ per capita compared to small ones. \end{itemize} In addition to the evaluation by the five country groups, we also estimated $\gamma$ for the three countries with more than 10 cities in our database: India (part of group~2), UK (part of group~4) and USA (constituting all of group~5).
+Interestingly, our findings for the USA are consistent with the results reported in \cite{FragkiasLSS2013}, where a $\gamma$ slightly below $1$ is found.

-Interestingly, our findings are consistent with the results reported in \cite{FragkiasLSS2013}, where a $\gamma$ slightly below $1$ is found for cities in the USA.
-In contrast, \cite{MakseCo2014} report super-linear scaling ($\gamma=1.46$) of the emissions with population for the USA.
-This disagreement is likely due to the way how the data is acquired.
-While the data analyzed here and in \cite{FragkiasLSS2013} is based on administrative city delineation, \cite{MakseCo2014} explore a physical city definition \cite{RozenfeldRABSM2008}.

-The obtained exponents $\gamma$ for each group or country are plotted against the corresponding GDP/cap figures in Fig.~\ref{fig:slopes}.
+The obtained exponents $\gamma$ for each group or country are plotted against the corresponding GDP/cap values in Fig.~\ref{fig:slopes}.
 For groups with more than one country a weighted country GDP was calculated based on the number of cities in each country in the group.
-The Figure suggests that countries with lower GDP/cap values tend to exhibit $\gamma>1$ and countries with higher GDP/cap values tend to exhibit smaller $\gamma$ around or below $1$.
+The Figure suggests that countries with lower GDP/cap values tend to exhibit $\gamma>1$ and countries with higher GDP/cap values tend to exhibit smaller $\gamma$, below or close to $1$.
 Notwithstanding the large error-bars, the results indicate that there is a difference in scaling between developing and developed countries, i.e.\ cities in (economically) developing countries tend to a super-linear relation between population and CO$_2$ emissions ($\gamma>1$), while cities of (economically) developed countries tend to a sub-linear relation ($\gamma<1$).
 This suggests a transition at $\gamma\simeq 1$.
-In other words, large cities seem to be more \emph{efficient} in economically stronger countries and more \emph{inefficient} in economically weaker countries in terms of CO$_2$ per capita emissions.
+In other words, large cities seem to be more \emph{CO$_2$ efficient} in economically stronger countries and more \emph{inefficient} in economically weaker countries.